-In July 2014, a feature known as Geofilters has been added.
-It allows a user to take advantage of special graphics overlays available when he or she is in a certain geographical location (for example, at McDonald's).
+And once Snapchat owners decided to use GPS geolocation app development to improve the user experience.
+It happened in July 2014, when a feature known as "Geofilters" had been added.
+It allows a user to take advantage of special graphics overlays available when he or she is in a certain geographical location (at McDonald's or elsewhere).
 Snapchat users can also create and send their own Geofilters.

 Agree, Snapchat has found a great way to use the geolocation feature to increase the engagement factor!
-We hope, it has given you some wonderful ideas on how to build a location-based app that will improve the user experience.
+We hope, it has given you some wonderful ideas on how to build a location-based app able to improve the user experience.

-More information about this application and its fascinating features is waiting for you in this article.
+More information about Snapchat and its fascinating features is waiting for you in this article.

 Trigger automates the process of performing the simplest primary tasks.
-This amazing tool can turn off the sound in the phone or mute it, change the brightness of the display depending on the time of day, set the alarm and much more.
-For example, it is able to turn on your GPS-navigator as soon as you get into the car.
-At work, when the device finds and activates the Wi-Fi network, the sound will immediately go off or the vibration alert will be set.
+Such an amazing tool’s able to turn off the sound in the phone or mute it, change the brightness of the display depending on the time of day, set the alarm and much more.
+For instance, it may turn on your GPS-navigator as soon as you get into the car.
+At work, when the device finds and activates the Wi-Fi network, the sound’ll immediately go off or the vibration alert’ll be set.
 In the evening, when you want to read an e-book before going to bed, the phone or tablet will automatically switch to night mode.
 All you have to do is to pre-set markers or so-called triggers.
 Well, we admit: Trigger owners know how to make a location-based app and thereby improve interaction with the user!

-Well, how do you like this idea of location-based mobile app development?
+Well, how do you like such an idea of location-based mobile app development?
 Not bad, right?

-Application for financial management, budget control, cost management and cost geolocation.
+WherezMoney also belongs to GPS apps, it’s designed to improve financial management, budget control, cost management, and cost geolocation.
 It allows you to trace where you have spent your money.

 The most important problem when creating location-based services is a security issue.